Motion to Approve

 As well as the praise I have given, there are a few things we need to ensure.
 I think the Minister said this, but I just want to go through them again.
 It is vital that teachers get quality training.
 I am pleased that it will be a rollout; some schools and some staff may be ready, but it is important that we get this quality training for teachers right.
 It is important that the resources and materials are of the highest calibre.
 It is also important that when school inspections are occasionally held, Ofsted actually looks at the quality of relationship and sex education.

 I have three questions for the Minister.
-First, the Government used the powers in the Children and Social Work Act to make PSHE compulsory in all schools, including academies, for health education only.
+First, the Government used the powers in the Children and Social Work Act to make PSHE compulsory in all schools, including academies, for financial education only.
 Why not for citizenship and financial education?
 Let us raise that now while we have the opportunity.
 Secondly, this matter is also about continuing professional development for teachers.
 Thirdly, as the Minister knows—he has been very active on this issue—there is a still a large number of unregistered religious schools where the teaching about relationships is horrendous, disgraceful and wrong.
 So far, only two unregistered schools have had action taken against them.
 We need to get this right.
 We need to put in place the legal requirements to close these establishments straightaway because the damage they do to young people and young minds is not to be tolerated.

 My Lords, I want to say how much I welcome the new guidance and regulations.
 In fact, the drafting of the guidance is brilliant; I compliment whoever drafted such nuanced and sensitive guidance for schools.